 4 “We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.

-So as we are submerged in water, that is symbolic of being buried with Christ.
+So as we are submerged in the water, it is symbolic of being buried with Christ.

-And as we are raised back up out of the water, which is symbolic of being raised to a new life in Christ!
+And as we are raised back out of the water, it symbolizes being raised to a new life in Christ!

 Galatians also refers to this as being clothed with Christ!